bhashettypreethi/Author-Page/README.md

 # Krikey Coding Challenge

+## Clone the project from https://github.com/bhashettypreethi/Author-Page

 ## 1: SQL Queries

 - ### How to run queries:

   1. Install sqlite to run queries.
-Run command `brew install sqlite` to install it.
+Run `brew install sqlite` to install it.
-  2. To open sqlite terminal run `sqlite3 absolute_path`.
-Reference comnand below. sqlite3 /Users/preethibhashetty/Krikey/my-react-app/mydatabase.db
+  2. Open SQLite Terminal: Run `sqlite3 <absolute_path>` with the absolute path of `mydatabase.db`.
+Reference example below.

+      `sqlite3 /Users/preethibhashetty/Krikey/my-react-app/mydatabase.db`

-  3. Run queries from `SQL` file located in the root of project.
+  3. Run queries from the SQL file in the project's root.

 ## 2: Build & Deploy Webpage

-1. Pull the project to your local from https://github.com/bhashettypreethi/Author-Page
-2. Install dependencies.
-Run command `npm install`
+1. Install dependencies.
+Run `npm install`
-3. This code uses two ports for client side rendering(defaulted to 3000) and Server side rendering(configured to 4000)
-4. Make sure there are no other processes running on port `3000` and `4000`.
+2. Make sure there are no other processes running on port `3000` and `4000`.

     - If you encounter an error saying some process is already running on the above ports run